Socialist Book Club

 The club is committed to developing members’ knowledge of socialism, not just reading for pleasure, but recognises that ‘a good read’, followed by a lively discussion, would help.

 The club first met on 25th October 2015 and talked about the books people had suggested, sharing reading interests and the purpose of the club.
-It was interesting to note the re-establishment of the Left Book Club.

-Contact Susan Kortlandt if you are interested in joining us.
+Get in touch us if you are interested in joining us.

 Books we have already discussed and links to our reviews: